Travel and Fan Guide

 Stadium Direct should be the simplest option for many ticket holders.
 Fans can board from the FIFA Fan Festival or designated park-and-ride sites on Kansas City match days.
 Because traffic will build near kickoff, early departures are worth the extra time.

 Rideshare and taxis may work, yet drop-off zones and surge pricing can change the plan.
 Driving should be reserved for fans who already understand parking rules and exit delays.
-For capacity, seating, and venue detail, use the Kansas City Stadium guide.
+For capacity, seating, and venue detail, use the Arrowhead Stadium stadium details.

 Where to Stay Near the Venue